Founder & CEO

 "I believe in the importance of social media in connecting with people from a whole lot of different backgrounds and communities, and in making connections with local businesses."

-Clarisse Gilhooley, Social Media + Fundraising Team
+Clarisse Gilhooley, Media & Marketing Team

 Clarisse started volunteering with Mums In Need in 2019 after finishing her degree in French and Politics at the University of Nottingham.